AdobeDocs/marketo.en/help/marketo/getting-started/inheriting-a-marketo-instance/new-inherit-doc-3.md

   </tr>
   <tr>
    <td>Tokens</td>
-   <td><li>Are tokens being used in regularly used program types?
-KG - DOUBLE CHECK MEANING If not, you should consider using them to increase efficiency.</li>
+   <td><li>Are tokens being used in your most commonly used program types?
+If not, you should consider using them to increase efficiency.</li>
 <li>If tokens are implemented, are there global folder tokens?
 How are they being used?</li></td>
   </tr>
   <tr>